-Before posting such content, it is important to make sure that it doesn't reveal confidential or nonpublic information about the company, our customers, our colleagues or other people or companies that we do business with.
+A Before posting such content, it is important to make sure that it doesn't reveal confidential or nonpublic information about the company, our customers, our colleagues or other people or companies that we do business with.
 You shouldn't cite or reference customers or business associates without their approval.
-Also, if you are commenting on products and services we sell or those sold or offered by our competitors, you should be mindful of the Trust Principles and make it clear that you are employed by the company.
+Also, if you are commenting on products and services we sell or those sold or offered by our competitors, you should be minful of the Trust Principles and make it clear that you are employed by the company.
 In any event, you should make it clear that any opinions are your own and not those of Thomson Reuters.
-See the Social Media Guidelines, and if in doubt, talk to your manager or Corporate Communications first.
+See the Social Media Guidelines, and if in doubt, talk to your manager, a company lawyer or the Communications department first.

-Trust matters in our communities

-Being a responsible global corporate citizen 60

-Contributing to our communities 62

-Participating in the political process 64
+Trust matters in our communities Being a responsible global corporate citizen 60 Contributing to our communities 62 Participating in the political process 64